abhisheksoni27/code-snipper/themes.md

-Here's a list of themes that you can use to change the apperance of the image which is **pooped** out by `copper`.
+Here's a list of themes that you can use to change the apperance of the image **pooped** out by `copper`.

 * default
 * agate